osamazeeshan/osamazeeshan.github.io/_pages/teaching.md

 #### Teaching Attestation

-This certificate verifies my participation as a Learning Group Lead during the same 2023 Summer School on AI and Behavioural Health.
-In this role, I guided student groups, facilitated discussions, supported hands-on activities, and contributed to interactive learning throughout the week-long graduate-level program.
+I was grateful to gain hands-on experience in AI and behavioural intervention, learning alongside a talented group of participants during the 2023 Summer School on AI and Behavioural Health.
+The program highlighted how AI can support and enhance behavioural health interventions, and I was delighted to lead a motivated group throughout the week—facilitating collaboration, discussion, and shared learning.

 <div class="row mt-3"> <div class="col-sm mt-3 mt-md-0"> <iframe src="{{ '/assets/img/teaching/ss_teaching_attestation.pdf' | relative_url }}" width="100%" height="600px" style="border: 1px solid #ddd; border-radius: 4px;"></iframe> </div> </div>